ekotlikoff/gochess/README.md

 * Client
     - [ ] Golang WebAssembly web client
         - [x] Show "pending draw" when requesting a draw
-        - [ ] Handle 200 response from GET sync with no update
+        - [ ] Handle 200 response from GET sync/async with no update
         - [x] Display matched opponent name
         - [ ] Check cookies for session token instead of using hasSession bool
             - Not sure if possible, the golang cookiejar doesn't seem like it supports this.